How to Sign Up for AP Exam Self Study: Quick Guide for DIY Learners

 A student sitting at a desk, surrounded by study materials and a computer, filling out an online form to sign up for an AP exam self-study program

-Getting ready for AP exam day involves more than just studying.
+Preparing for AP exam day is about more than just studying.

-There are materials to gather, strategies to plan, and impacts on college admissions to consider.
+There are materials to gather, strategies to plan, and it can even impact your college admissions.

-Students with special needs can also get help during the test.
+By the way, students with special needs can get some extra help during the exam, too.

 Preparing Exam Materials and Strategies

-On exam day, bring several sharpened No. 2 pencils, black or blue pens, and an approved calculator if needed.
+On the big day, make sure to bring several sharpened No. 2 pencils, black or blue pens, and an approved calculator if required.

-Don’t forget your photo ID and AP student pack.
+Don’t forget to bring your photo ID and your AP student pack!

-Eat a good breakfast and arrive early to reduce stress.
+Get a good breakfast in you and try to arrive early to keep those nerves in check.

-Scores typically come out in July, so mark your calendar.
+Scores usually come out in July, so don’t forget to mark your calendar.

 Understanding the Impact on College Admissions

-Many schools see them as a sign you can handle college-level work.
+Many schools view them as evidence that you can handle college-level coursework.

-Some even give college credit for high scores.
+Some even grant college credit for high scores.

-Colleges look at your overall AP performance, not just individual test scores.
+Colleges look at your overall AP performance, not just individual scores.

-Remember, AP scores are just one part of your application.
+Don’t forget, AP scores are just one element of your application.

 Accessibility and Accommodations

-AP exams offer help for students with disabilities.
+AP exams offer accommodations for students with disabilities, like extended time or modified materials.

-To get these, you need to apply through your school’s AP coordinator.
+To get these, you’ll need to apply through your school’s AP coordinator.

 • Extended time